todogroup/ospology/ospo-book/content/en/03-chapter.md

 1.  **Create a strategy document:** A good practice is to document this strategy in an open source strategy document[2].
 This guide takes you through the process step-by-step.
 2. **Understand your Organization's Goals:** As mentioned in the previous chapter, you will need to understand your organization's goals, and its current engagement with open source.
 3. **Consider the Context:** When developing your OSPO's strategy and design, you have a few different ways to approach its structure and position in the org chart before you think about personnel, technology, and budget.
-There is an excellent guide produced by the TODO group, called [A deep dive into OSPO](https://www.linuxfoundation.org/research/a-deep-dive-into-open-source-program-offices) explains all essential information on OSPO structures and operations.
+There is an excellent guide produced by the TODO group, called *A deep dive into OSPOs* [3] explains all essential information on OSPO structures and operations.
-4. **Review an example OSPO's structure:** To get an overview of the potential activities of an OSPO you can review the [OSPO Mind Map](https://todogroup.org/resources/mindmap/).
+4. **Review an example OSPO's structure:** To get an overview of the potential activities of an OSPO you can review the OSPO Mind Map [4].
 This outlines the main responsibilities, roles, behaviors, and team sizes within the ecosystem of an OSPO.
+## Designing your OSPO
 ### Identifying What Your OSPO Should Manage

 Effectively executed OSPO work takes into account the elements of an organization's architecture, as understanding the organization's goals is fundamental for making informed open source-forward decisions.
 For instance, in a corporate field, an OSPO might look into the following areas and identify the role that open source plays on each situation: